Easy dreamcatcher craft for kids — step-by-step tutorial with simple supplies and photos, perfect for preschool and school-age kids.

 We’ve been getting all crafty again!
 This week, with a lot of help from Mum, we’ve created something a little more challenging in the form of a DIY dreamcatcher craft.

-Our Son, Robbie, is getting ready to start primary school in September so we have been looking for more ways to introduce him to crafts and get used to using a few different instruments that will come in handy at school.
-We have made some beautiful paper plate designs already such as these paper plate butterflies, but this dreamcatcher is a step up from these basic crafts.
+With Robbie preparing to start school in September we have been getting him used to making simple crafts.
+We have made some beautiful paper plate designs already such as these paper plate butterflies, but this dreamcatcher is a step up from these crafts.

 - Paper plates